bernie-skipole/indipydriver/docs/source/usage/concept.rst

         async def rxevent(self, event):
             "On receiving data from the client, this is called"

+            if event.devicename != "led":
+                # No other device data is expected, ignore anything
+                # without the correct devicename
+                return

             # get the LED object controlling the instrument, which is
             # available in the named arguments dictionary 'self.driverdata'